How LiveSync works

 There are two key requirements within your backend for LiveSync:

-The outbox pattern essentially enables transactionally publishing to Ably Channels as you make an update to your database, thus preventing a dual-write scenario and all the complexities associated with it.
+The outbox pattern essentially enables transactionally publishing to Ably channels as you make an update to your database, thus preventing a dual-write scenario and all the complexities associated with it.
 Automatically reacting to new records written to the outbox table, the Database Connector publishes these records to subscribed clients.

 You will need to associate a sequence ID with your database records.
 This sequence ID, retrieved from your backend during the sync function call enables the Models SDK to synchronize the model’s state with the correct point in the change event stream during the initial load process.